aces/Loris/modules/imaging_uploader/README.md

 ## Requirements

+This module requires the use of another software package, [LORIS-MRI](https://github.com/aces/Loris-MRI).
+It consists of a series of scripts used for validation of image uploads.

 For a successful upload:
 - The CandID must exist in the database
 - The PSCID must be valid for the CandID